-This is a list of suggestions to avoid mistakes I've made or possible mistakes I caught myself before making.
+This is a list of suggestions to avoid mistakes I've made or mistakes I've seen others make.

-- Make sure sketchbooks have perforated pages, so you can remove the drawings.
-Sketchbooks tend to fall apart.
+- Make sure sketchbooks have perforated pages, so you can remove the drawings if ever need to.

-- Avoid making derivative work.
-I started only doing original creations, because I feel like derivatives are sometimes a waste of your time and are oftentimes copyright infringements.
+- Avoid making derivative artwork.
+I feel like derivatives are sometimes a waste of your time and are oftentimes copyright infringements.

 - Only put free open source code libraries in your software/games/websites.
 This will ensure you have full control over your creation!
 This also goes for when using game engines.